 In 1977 a concession was awarded in the Bau Waters Basin and western Koro Sea and over 1,400 kms of seismic data were acquired here.
 In 1978 three exploration licences were then awarded over the Bligh Water Basin, the Yasawa Platform and the Great Sea Reefs Platform with 6,050 km of seismic data acquired.

-Drilling followed with 2 offshore wells in 1980 and 4 wells in 1981 and 1982, two of which drilled on an island.
+Drilling followed with 2 offshore wells in 1980 and 4 wells in 1981 and 1982, two of which were drilled on an island.
 All 7 wells were drilled to test Tertiary reef limestones but none were successful and by 1987 all the licences had expired.

-No drilling has been carried out since 1982 and Globalshift forecasts no oil or gas production is likely in Fiji over the short and medium term.
+However, no drilling has been carried out since 1982 and Globalshift forecasts no oil or gas production is likely in Fiji over the short and medium term.

-For recent events see News Briefs.
+For recent events see News